Case study: Kestrel Microcopy Style Guide

 Overview

-Role: Senior Content Designer
+Role: Senior Content Designer (project lead)

 Timeline: 9 months